yaober/spacer_readme/docs/source/index.rst

-Welcome to SPACER's documentation!
+Welcome to spacer's documentation!
 ===================================

 .. image:: _static/model.png
    :align: center
    :width: 600px
-   :alt: SPACER model overview
+   :alt: spacer model overview

-**SPACER** (Spatial Analysis of Cellular Engagement and Recruitment) is a multi-instance deep learning framework developed to elucidate the molecular and spatial determinants of cellular recruitment and engagement within tissue microenvironments.
+**spacer** (Spatial Analysis of Cellular Engagement and Recruitment) is a multi-instance deep learning framework developed to elucidate the molecular and spatial determinants of cellular recruitment and engagement within tissue microenvironments.